SkotBotCambo/hcml_course/README.md

 #### Discussion Prompt :
 * What are the different ways that people envision using AI and how does machine learning fit into these ideas?
-* How do users and their mental models relate to machine learning and AI?
+* How do you see users and their mental models relate to machine learning and AI?
 * What are the common pitfalls of machine learning that Domingos' presents and how might a "user" address or remedy these challenges?